maksimbaz/cnn_vti_inversion/README.md

 ```
 dataset10
 ```
-The folder contains 10 shot gather.
+The folder contains 10 shot gathers.
 This data can not be used for a proper neural network training but can be used for the testing.

 ```